mavlink/qgroundcontrol/README.md

 build system you use (this is not related to Qt or your OS) the dependency checking and cleaning is based on the current project revision.
 So if you change the project and don't remove the build folder before your next build, incremental building can leave you with stale object files.

+## Additional functionality
+QGroundcontrol has functionality that is dependent on the operating system and libraries installed by the user.
+The following sections describe these features, their dependencies, and how to disable/alter them during the build process.

 ### QUpgrade
 QUpgrade is a submodule (a Git feature like a sub-repository) that contains extra functionality.
 It is compiled in by default if it has initialized and updated.
 It can be disabled by specifying the DISABLE_QUPGRADE definition when calling qmake `qmake DEFINES=DISABLE_QUPGRADE`.
+Note that multiple defines can be specified like this: `qmake DEFINES="DISABLE_QUPGRADE DISABLE_SPEECH"`.

 To include QUpgrade functionality run the following (only needs to be done once after cloning the qggroundcontrol git repository):
   * `git submodule init`